This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 There is a lot to do in the city, including visiting the lively Vagen harbor in Bergen’s old quarter, Bryggen, which is one of Norway’s eight UNESCO World Heritage Sites.
 For fabulous views, head up to Mount Fløyen on the Fløibanen funicular and pick up some of the hiking trails at the top, or try your hand at sledding.

-Why not try this excellent private tour from Bergen, which includes a Sognefjord fjord cruise to Flåm before journeying back on the spectacular Flåmsbana – it’s the perfect way to see more of beautiful Norway in less time!
+Why not try this excellent private tour from Bergen, which includes a Sognefjord fjord cruise to Flåm before journeying back on the spectacular Flåmsbana, or take a trip on a Norwegian Fjord cruise; it’s the perfect way to see more of beautiful Norway in less time!

-RELATED POST – Norway Road Trip – Three Unmissable Routes
+RELATED POST: Norway Road Trip: Four Unmissable Routes

 Berlin, Germany